killjay/CafeCal/privacy-policy.md

 # Privacy Policy

-**Effective date: April 12, 2026**
+**Effective date: April 18, 2026**

 ## Introduction

-MyPlate is a nutrition and meal tracking app that helps you log meals, monitor nutrition, track exercise, and stay on top of your health goals.
+Café Cal is a nutrition and meal tracking app that helps you log meals, monitor nutrition, track exercise, and stay on top of your health goals.
 Your privacy matters to us.
 This policy explains how we handle your information and the steps we take to keep it safe.

 ## Information We Collect

-When you use MyPlate, we collect the following types of information to provide and improve our meal tracking experience.
+When you use Café Cal, we collect the following types of information to provide and improve our meal tracking experience.

 ### Account Information